kmr-srbh/spend-smart/README.md

-# spend_smart
+# Spend Smart

-A new Flutter project.
+A simple expense tracking app built using Flutter for personal use.